stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

 # Provisioning hosted clusters on MCE (Without Hypershift Deployment)

-As per the [Hypershift Docs](https://hypershift-docs.netlify.app/), configuring hosted control planes requires a hosting service cluster and a hosted cluster.
-By deploying the HyperShift operator on an existing cluster via the Hypershift Add-on, you can make that cluster into a hosting service cluster and start the creation of the hosted cluster.
+As per the [Hypershift Docs](https://hypershift-docs.netlify.app/), configuring hosted control planes requires a hosting cluster and a hosted cluster.
+By deploying the HyperShift operator on an existing managed cluster via the `hypershift-addon` managed cluster addon, you can turn that cluster into a hosting cluster and start the creation of the hosted cluster.
+MCE 2.2 only supports the default `local-cluster` managed cluster, the hub cluster, to be the hosting cluster.

 Hosted control planes is a Technology Preview feature, so the related components are disabled by default.
 In Multicluster engine operator (MCE) 2.1, this was done using HypershiftDeployment.
-As of MCE 2.2, HypershiftDeployment is now obsolete and this guide will show how we can enable the feature follwed by deploying a hosted cluster on Amazon Web Services via MCE using the Hypershift command line binary.
+As of MCE 2.2, HypershiftDeployment is now obsolete and this guide will show how we can enable the feature followed by deploying a hosted cluster on Amazon Web Services via MCE using the Hypershift command line.

-## Configuring the hosting service cluster
+## Configuring the hosting cluster

-You can deploy hosted control planes by configuring an existing cluster to function as a hosting service cluster.
-The hosting service cluster is the OCP cluster where the control planes are hosted, and can be the hub cluster or one of the OCP managed clusters.
+You can deploy hosted control planes by configuring an existing cluster to function as a hosting cluster.
+The hosting cluster is the OCP cluster where the control planes are hosted, and can be the hub cluster or one of the OCP managed clusters.
 In this section, we will use hypershift-addon to install a HyperShift operator onto the hub cluster, otherwise known as the local-cluster in MCE/ACM.

 ### Prerequisites